All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How the Stack Works Together

 The logic of combining these four peptides follows the natural phases of tissue repair.
 Phase one is inflammation: KPV modulates this phase, reducing excessive inflammation without eliminating the necessary inflammatory signals that initiate repair.
 Phase two is proliferation: BPC-157 and TB-500 accelerate this phase, promoting cell migration, blood vessel formation, and new tissue growth.
-Phase three is remodeling: GHK-Cu improves this phase, ensuring that newly formed tissue is properly organized with functional collagen architecture rather than disorganized scar tissue.
+Phase three is remodeling: GHK-Cu improves this phase, making sure that newly formed tissue is properly organized with functional collagen architecture rather than disorganized scar tissue.

 By targeting all three phases simultaneously, the stack compresses the healing timeline and improves the quality of the final result.
 Dr. Froese reports that patients using the full stack typically see meaningful improvement within 2-4 weeks for acute injuries and 6-12 weeks for chronic conditions, compared to 4-8 weeks and 3-6 months respectively for single-peptide protocols.